 Ladakh is one of the most beautiful places in the world.
-Untouched by commercialization, It is largely known for snow-capped hills and long-stretched plains.
-This Tibetan culture-oriented place is the major tourist destination.
-Also called the cold desert Ladakh, lies in the Great Himalayas, on the eastern side of Jammu and Kashmir.
+Untouched by commercialization, it is largely known for snow-capped hills and long-stretched plains.
+This Tibetan culture-oriented place is a major tourist destination.
+Also called the cold desert, Ladakh lies in the great Himalayas, on the eastern side of Jammu and Kashmir.
 There are several rivers that flow through this region, but the most important is the Indus River.
 These rivers form deep valleys.
 Ladakh is the region where several glaciers are found, one such is the Nubra glacier.

-However, one of the major questions people visiting this place has is why is Ladakh called a cold desert location?
+However, one of the major questions people visiting this place has is why is Ladakh called a cold desert?
 In fact, when asked which is the coldest desert in India, Ladakh is the name that comes to mind.
-The temperature during the winter season goes down to -30 degrees in Ladakh.
-So you can imagine life in the cold desert Ladakh.
+The temperature during the winter season goes down to -30 degrees in Ladakh, so you can imagine life in the cold desert of Ladakh.

 Ladakh Desert- The Coldest Region

 Ladakh is enclosed between the north by the Karakoram Range and Zanskar Mountains in the south.
 One of the reasons why Ladakh is the coldest desert is because it is located at a high altitude.
 The air here is so thin that one can feel the sun's heat.
-During the summer season, at the daytime, the temperature is above zero degrees and the night temperature is below -30 degrees.
+During the summer season, during the daytime, the temperature is above zero degrees and the night temperature is below -30 degrees.
 During the winter season, the temperature remains around -40 degrees.
-The region receives the lowest rainfall because of the great Himalayan effect.
-This is the reason why Ladakh is called a cold desert.
+The region also receives the lowest rainfall because of the great Himalayan effect, making Ladakh a cold desert.

 The Flora and Fauna of Ladakh

-When the question arises, what does the cold desert of Ladakh lack in; the answer remains the same- Flora.
+When the question arises that what does the cold desert of Ladakh lack, the answer is flora.
 The Ladakh desert has low flora compared to other Himalayan regions.
 The extreme dryness brings down the flora of the region.
-However, many areas of the Ladakh region have scanty patches of grasses which are used by animals for the grazing purpose.
-During the summer season, the region witnesses ample growth of apples, apricots, and walnuts bloom.
+However, many areas of the Ladakh region have scanty patches of grasses that are used by animals for grazing purposes.
+During the summer season, the region witnesses ample growth of apples, apricots, and walnuts.

-When it comes to fauna, Ladakh is the home to different types of bird species including redstarts, robins, and Tibetan snowcock.
+When it comes to fauna, Ladakh is home to different types of bird species including redstarts, robins, and Tibetan snowcock.
 Many of these birds are migratory.
-Some of the animals you will find here are- wild goats, sheep, yak, and dogs- but special types.
+Some of the animals you will find here are wild goats, sheep, yak, and special types of dogs-

 People of Ladakh

 Ladakh is the biggest tourist region, so people living here have a good business income.
-From antic and handmade product shops to transport service, Ladakh people engage in small and medium-sized businesses which make this region a good business destination.
+From antique and handmade product shops to transport services, Ladakh people engage in small and medium-sized businesses which make this region a good business destination.

 Tourism in Ladakh is on top, attracting thousands of visitors throughout the year.
 Bikers love riding bikes on the road and terrains of Ladakh to get an eye-pleasing view of different locations.
 Moreover, during the winter season, there are many festivals taking place which are worth attending.

 If we check what does the cold desert Ladakh lack in, we will find the changing lifestyle.
 Since there is not much commercialization happening here, the lifestyle of people here hasn't much changed here.
-However, lately have been some changes due to modern technology involvement.
+However, lately, there have been some changes due to modern technology.
 People here live in harmony.
-Moreover, there is a scarcity of resources and people here value it the most.
-They are known for living cheerful lives and close to nature.
+Moreover, there is a scarcity of resources and people here value them the most.
+They are known for living cheerful lives and being close to nature.
 Traditionally, they lead the life of nomadic pastoralists.
-The most prominent feature of Ladakh culture is the women hold prestigious positions and have freedom in life and to work.
+The most prominent feature of Ladakh culture is that women hold prestigious positions and have freedom in life and to work.